 Or rather, what if we had Harry Potter, son of Potter Zhanmusi, a student in house Gelanfenduo (but could’ve gone Slythern).
 He eventually marries Weasley Ginny.

-And that, right there, is my biggest beef with the translation of ‘A Hero Born’ and why I couldn’t bear to read it.
+And that, right there, is my biggest beef with the translation of ‘A Hero Born’ and why I couldn’t bear to read it for the longest time.
 There’s a smattering of translated names in Western syntax.
 There’s pinyin names in Chinese syntax.
 There’s partially translated names in… an east-meets-west-and-they’re-still-fighting syntax.

 To be clear, I’m not saying that translating the names into English is wrong.
 That’s a translator judgment call and reading about Skyfury Guo and Ironheart Yang is certainly much more intuitive and descriptive than Guo Xiaotian and Yang Tiexin.